NathanHinthorne/Wave-Function-Collapse-p5js/README.md

 ## Plans

 NOTE: Anything preceeded by "???" is a feature that I'm not sure if I want to implement yet.
-I'm still thinking about it.

 - Finish a basic, custom implementation of WFC:
   - [x] Parse input image to collect unique tiles